 Periodic tables are all the rage:

-Narrative Science: The Periodic Table of Artifical Intelligence
+Narrative Science: The Periodic Table of Artificial Intelligence

 KA Connect Conference